 With no warning, her collie watchdog leapt at me out of the darkness and bit me in the face!

 I ran around front with blood streaming down my face, screaming in terror and tears.
-After my parents and Aunt Ruth quickly sorted out what happened, they hauled me off to nearby Gold Beach, Oregon to see a doctor.
-The dog’s upper teeth had come within an inch of my right eye and the lower ones hit right at the corner of my mouth — that single inch kept me from wearing a pirate patch over my eye for the rest of my life.
+After my parents and Aunt Ruth quickly sorted out what happened, they hauled me off to nearby Gold Beach to see a doctor.
+The dog’s upper teeth had come within an inch of my right eye and the lower ones hit right at the corner of my mouth — that single inch kept me from wearing a pirate patch over my eye for the rest of my life because I had yet to need glasses.
 I was treated and released, and like most children, healed quickly — at least my body did.

-From that moment onward for the next 11 years, I was absolutely terrified of all dogs from the largest Great Dane to the tiniest, yappiest Chihuahua.
-And since we had a cat at home, I had no alternative experience with dogs to mitigate my fear through familiarity with my own pet.
+From that moment onward for the next 11 years, I was absolutely terrified of all large dogs.
+Since we had a cat at home until I was 16, and only a Yorkshire Terrier for the 2 years after that, I had no positive experiences with large dogs to mitigate my fear through familiarity with my own pet.

 Steve, the Attack-Dog Handler